Hebrews 6:1

 The verb (pisteuo) and noun (pistis) are also used with a number of prepositions.
 "To believe through" (dia) indicates the way by which a person comes to faith (Jn 1:7; 1Pe 1:21 a).
 "Faith en" indicates the realm in which faith operates (Eph 1:15; Col 1:4; 2Ti 3:15).
 The most important construction is unique to the NT, an invention of the early church that expresses the inmost secret of our faith.
 That construction links faith with the preposition eis, "to" or "into."
 This is never done in secular Greek.
 In the NT it portrays a person committing himself or herself totally to the person of Jesus Christ, for our faith is into Jesus.
 (Ed note: Leon Morris in "The Gospel According to John" agrees with Richards writing that “Faith, for John, is an activity which takes men right out of themselves and makes them one with Christ” indicating that Morris likewise understands the Greek preposition eis in the phrase pisteuo eis, to be a significant indication that NT faith is not just intellectual assent but includes a “moral element of personal trust.")

 One other aspect of the NT's use of faith words is fascinating.
 Usually the object of faith is Jesus.
 Only twelve verses have God as the object of faith (Jn 12:44; 14:1; Ac 16:34; Ro 4:3, 5, 17, 24; Gal 3:6; 1Th 1:8; Titus 3:8; Heb 6:1; 1Peter 1:21).
 Why?
 The reason is clearly expressed by Jesus himself: "I am the way and the truth and the life.
 No one comes to the father except through me" (Jn 14:6).
 God the Father has revealed himself in the Son.
 The Father has set Jesus before us as the one to whom we must entrust ourselves for salvation.
 It is Jesus who is the focus of Christian faith.
-(Richards, L O: Expository Dictionary of Bible Words: Regency)
+(BORROW Expository Dictionary of Bible Words page 116)

 William Barclay notes that - "Faith begins with receptivity.
 It begins when a man is at least willing to listen to the message of the truth.
 It goes on to mental assent.
 A man first hears and then agrees that this is true.
 But mental assent need not issue in action.
 Many a man knows very well that something is true, but does not change his actions to meet that knowledge.
 The final stage is when this mental assent becomes total surrender.
 In full-fledged faith, a man hears the Christian message, agrees that it is true, and then casts himself upon it in a life of total yieldedness.
 (Daily Study Bible Series)

 Note that this discussion of pistis is only an overview and not a detailed treatise of this vitally important subject.
-Those interested are directed to respected, conservative books on systematic theology for more in depth discussion (eg, Dr Wayne Grudem's book Systematic Theology: An Introduction to Biblical Doctrine is an excellent, uncompromising, imminently readable resource for the lay person.
-See especially Chapter 35 which addresses the question "What is saving faith?" in an easy to understand manner.)
+Those interested are directed to respected, conservative books on systematic theology for more in depth discussion (eg, Dr Wayne Grudem's book See page 616 in Systematic Theology for an excellent, uncompromising, imminently readable resource for the lay person.
+Chapter 35 "What is saving faith?")
 Much of this "definition" deals with the general word group for faith (pistis = noun, pistos = adjective, pisteuo = verb)

 Clearly faith is a key word in Hebrews.
 Study the 31 uses of pistis in Hebrews in context …